fasttube/ftracker/README.md

 python3 -m ftracker
 ```

-Then, query the endpoint at <http://localhost:5000/times>.
+Then, point your browser at <http://localhost:5000/?arrival=42>.

 ## License